-Most of us are normally not aware about a number of sensors present in our smartphone and what purpose they serve.
-Generally, when we make our buying decision it is likely to be based on marketing terminology which only boasts off Gigs of RAM or ‘n’ megapixel camera a phone has to offer.
+Most of us are normally not aware of a number of sensors present in our smartphone and what purpose they serve.
+Generally, when we make our buying decision it is likely to be based on marketing terminology which only boasts off Gigs of RAM or ‘n’ megapixel camera phone has to offer.
 But a better smartphone experience is much more than that.
-There are a number of sensors which are working 24×7 inside the metal clad or plastic chassis of your phone which ultimately influence your smartphone experience in more than one way.
+There are a number of sensors which are working 24×7 inside the metal-clad or plastic chassis of your phone which ultimately influences your smartphone experience in more than one way.
 Here’s the list of common smartphone sensors and what they do:

 The accelerometer is one of the most common sensors one can find in a smartphone.
 It studies whether a phone is sitting ideal or is in motion.
 It calculates the orientation of your smartphone along three axes.
 Information gathered from Accelerometer is used by apps or OS to switch the orientation of the screen between portrait or landscape as per your usage.
 Any app, smartphone feature or game that gets fired or reacts to you tilting your phone depends on Accelerometer data.

 It is another sensor which digs out orientation details.
 However, unlike Accelerometer which measures linear acceleration, Gyroscope calculates angular rotational velocity.
 Both Accelerometer and Gyroscope complement each other to offer precise findings.
 Accelerometer and Gyroscope are often present on the same chip or are combined together.
 Some budget phones use only one of the two as well.

 If you wish to experience VR Apps and use VR headsets with your phone, Gyroscope is sort of mandatory.

 As the name implies Magnetometer is used to sense Magnet fields and provide information defining your phone’s orientation with respect to it.
 All compass apps use Magnetometer sensor to detect your physical direction on the map.
 Due to this very reason, our digital map rotates automatically in the same direction when we take a turn while driving.